Don’t Choose the Most Common Winning Lottery Numbers

 But you have to look at the lottery game in a different light.

-You want a better ratio of success to failure.
-The last thing you want to do for yourself is to spend your money on a group of combinations that will give you only one favorable shot after playing 100 draws.5
+The last thing you want to do for yourself is to spend your money on a group of combinations that will give you only one favorable shot after playing 100 draws.
+Read The Winning Equation for Lottery Success.

 Those most common winning lottery numbers don’t matter since all numbers even out after many draws.